Marcelobbr/flood_traffic/README.md

 For the notebooks. here is a description for them:
 * Alerts Exploratory Analysis: basic exploration of metadata of csvs containing alerts from Waze.
-* AUXNOTEBOOK-weather_scraper: acrapes data from DarkSky API and saves into JSON file.
+* AUXNOTEBOOK-weather_scraper: scrapes data from DarkSky API and saves into JSON file.
 Then filters mostly features which will be used for data processing and visualizations and saves to csv file.
 * Weather EDA: designed to build basic statistical analysis, exploratory analysis of metadata, compare daily to hourly data, build static and interactive visualizations from a whole year timestamp for weather features.
 * AUXNOTEBOOK-weather_rj_neighborhoods: designed to compare differences of weather data from three distinct neighborhoods of Rio de Janeiro: Meier, Lagoa Rodrigo de Freitas and Barra da Tijuca.
 From our analysis, we noticed that important variables such as precipitation changed according to neighborhood.
 So we decided to use average value.
 * AUXNOTEBOOK-PreparingDataForKepler: it prepares data for the visualization in Kepler.